 The TPOTY judges are people of the highest integrity and we would like to thank them for giving their time and experience to ensuring that the awards set and maintain the highest of standards.
 Both Travel Photographer of the Year and you, the entrant, benefit from their invaluable input, expertise and impartiality, sustaining the quality and credibility of the awards.

 None of the judges has a vested interest in the results, beyond using their considerable knowledge and experience of photography to choose the winning images on merit.
 There are usually between 12 and 17 judges on the TPOTY judging panel.
-You can watch a fun, short (and rather low-res!) video of the final round of judging for the 2012 awards here.
-And on this page you can read about each judge, and what they look for in an award-winning image.
+You can read about each 2023 judge, and what they look for in an award-winning image below.

-The Travel Photographer of the Year team were shocked and deeply saddened to learn of the death of the multi award-winning photographer and picture editor, Eamonn McCabe, who had been a TPOTY judge on numerous occasions and was due to be on the panel again for this year’s award.
+The Travel Photographer of the Year team were shocked and deeply saddened to learn of the death last year of the multi award-winning photographer and picture editor, Eamonn McCabe, who had been a TPOTY judge on numerous occasions and was due to be on the panel again for last year’s award.
 As well as being an enormously talented photographer, picture editor and broadcaster, Eamonn was a true gentleman and a kind, generous soul.
 We will miss his friendship and quiet humour, and we send our deepest condolences to his family and other loved ones for the loss of a unique individual.
+Eamonn, you will not be forgotten.

 Cheryl Brophy Chan – former picture editor at Corbis